What to do in Dingle? Too many things to count.

 5. LISTEN TO TRADITIONAL IRISH MUSIC

-Going to Dingle and not hearing traditional Irish music is like going to Maryland and not eating a crabcake.
-Dingle defines trad music.
+Dingle is well-known for its trad music sessions in the local pubs.
 Ask your friend, hotel operator, B&B host or anyone you know and trust who knows Dingle to recommend their favorite spot for music.
 There are many.
-My favorite is the Dingle Pub on Main Street just across from Benners Hotel.
-It’s got a lot of space so it’s easy to fit a good number of friends.
+My favorites are the Dingle Pub on Main Street just across from Benners Hotel and O’Sullivan’s Courthouse Pub.
 Most days I’m in bed by 9:00 pm but that’s when Dingle folks are just starting the exciting part of their day.
 Staying up is worth it, because these sessions are some of the richest in Ireland.
 It’s Irish traditional music at its finest.

 6. VISIT THE CAROL CRONIN GALLERY

 Dingle has many artists.
 But Carol Cronin will tell you the story (if you ask) about how living on the Great Blasket Island transformed her as an artist.
-And it shows in her work.
+And it shows in her work, which you can view at the Carol Cronin Gallery on Green Street.
 I was mesmerized by her ability to capture in her paintings, the emotions I felt when I visited Dingle.
 When I asked her about if living in a “thin place” like Dingle affected her art, she allowed me to record her answers in a short video interview.

 7. CHECK OUT THE HARBOR – BETTER YET, GO FISHING